MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/adding_operators.rst

 2. The Data Flow Pipeline
 =========================

-Below is a rough decription of the step-by-step data flow for a single scan/baseline when processed via fourfit4:
+Below is a rough description of the step-by-step data flow for a single scan/baseline when processed via fourfit4:

 1. **MHO_ControlFileParser::ParseControl()**